 He paused, then shook his head and smiled at her.
 “Regardless, my dear queen, I have provided a surprise for you this day!”

-She paused.
+She glanced to the side.
 Do I want to be surprised by Lightsong?
 She glanced about nervously.

 He laughed.
 “No need to fear,” he said.
-“My surprises rarely cause bodily harm, at least, not more than once or twice a week.”
+“My surprises rarely cause bodily harm--at least, not on even numbered days.”
 He waved his hand, and an elderly man with an exaggeratedly long white beard approached.

 Siri frowned.